 It should be kept in mind that radio waves travel at the speed of light, which equates to approximately 5-1/3 microseconds per mile.
 If that number is rounded to 5 microseconds per mile for ease of estimation, it becomes relatively easy to think about the impact of transmitter spacing on the difficulty of receiving (synchronized) signals from several transmitters.
 The difference in the arrival times (in microseconds) of the signals from any combination of transmitters can readily be seen to be five times the difference in miles of the path lengths from the transmitters to the receiver.
-To cite an example, if a receiver is 5 miles from one transmitter and 10 miles from another, the difference in arrival times of the signals from those two transmitters at that receiver will be about 25 microseconds, assuming that the signals were emitted at the same time.
-The latter assumption will not be valid in all cases because it often is desirable to adjust the emission times of transmitters in a network, but the concept is still valid.
-The relative arrival times at the location of the receiver described will be different by 25 microseconds from whatever the relative emission times of the signals were at the two transmitters.
+To cite an example, if a receiver is 5 miles from one transmitters at that receiver will be about 25 microseconds, assuming that the signals were emitted at the same time.
+The latter assumption will not be valid in all cases because it often is desirable to adjust the emission times of the receiver described will be different by 25 microseconds from whatever the relative emission times of the signals were at the two transmitters.